ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

 Trigger archiving can be [configured in settings](../../IP_Fabric_Settings/configuration_management.md) and can be based on a _syslog message_ or a _timed event_.

-## How to read configuration management data
+## How To Read Configuration Management Data

 There are the following properties in the Management configuration table:

-- `Serial Number` -- Serial number of the device
+- `Serial Number` -- Serial number of the device.
-- `Hostname` -- Device hostname
+- `Hostname` -- Device hostname.
-- `Last Change At` -- The last time before the very next config change
+- `Last Change At` -- The last time before the very next config change.
-- `Last Check At` -- The last config file check before the very next configuration change
+- `Last Check At` -- The last config file check before the very next configuration change.
-- `Status` -- Config state indicator that tells us whether:
+- `Status` -- Config state indicator that tells you whether:
-  - `changed` -- the config changed within the last check (initial value)
+  - `changed` -- The config changed within the last check (initial value).
-  - `no change` -- the config did not change within the last check
+  - `no change` -- The config did not change within the last check.
-- `Hash` -- Unique ID of the configuration file
+- `Hash` -- Unique ID of the configuration file.

-We need to realize that every table row, once we filter output for a specific hostname, represents a modified configuration file.
-When a new configuration is found (either brand new, or different from previous) for a given device, it is committed to git and the new record is entered to the DB, with status set to `changed`.
+Note that every table row, once you filter output for a specific hostname, represents a modified configuration file.
+When a new configuration is found (either brand new or different from previous) for a given device, it is committed to git, and the new record is entered into the DB, with status set to `changed`.
 Next time the device's configuration is checked, there are two options:

-1. the configuration file remains the same, in which case status field of the DB record is set to `no change`, and `Last Check At` is set to the current time;
+1. The configuration file remains the same, in which case, the status field of the DB record is set to `no change`, and `Last Check At` is set to the current time.
-2. the configuration file is changed again, in which case the new configuration is committed to git and new DB record is inserted into DB with status `changed` and `Last Change At` and `Last Check At` being set to current time, as described above.
+2. The configuration file is changed again, in which case, the new configuration is committed to git, and a new DB record is inserted into the DB with status `changed` and `Last Change At` and `Last Check At` being set to current time, as described above.

 Let's consider the following example: